CTHRU/Unixie-Clock/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Unixie-Clock
-title: ''
+title: "[FEATURE]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---